LuisCusihuaman/aninfo-upp-db-2024-1C-101805/README.md

-# PSA Database Seeder and Setup
+# UPP Database Seeder and Setup

-The PSA database, seeding it with fake data using Gorm and Faker in Go, and running it in a Docker container.
+The UPP database, seeding it with fake data using Gorm and Faker in Go, and running it in a Docker container.

 ## 🌟 Features